ncruces/go-sqlite3/vfs/README.md

 ### Batch-Atomic Write

-On 64-bit Linux, this package supports
+On Linux, this package may support
 [batch-atomic writes](https://sqlite.org/cgi/src/technote/714)
 on the F2FS filesystem.